 Nepal’s greatest harvest festival Dashain is the period for a family reunion, gifts, blessings, profuse pujas, and sacrifices of various domestic animals.
 Dashain honours the goddess Durga where hor was made with all the help of other gods armed with weapons from each of them.
 Lord Durga is given animal sacrifices, symbolizing bravery and strength for the happiness of the devotees.

 Dashain has few main days such as Ghatasthapan, Phool Pati, Mahaastami, Nawami and Vijaya Dasami.
 Finally, on the tenth day, everyone receives Tika from the elder of the house.
 With that rest of the five days, people go to other elderly homes to get tika and blessings.
 On the very last day, i.e. 15th day, people celebrate Kojagrat Purnima, which is also the day of the full moon.
-Grand feast, family meeting, flying a kite, playing swing are some of the major highlights of Dashain festival of Nepal.
+Grand feasts, family meetings, flying a kite, and playing swing are some of the major highlights of Dashain festival of Nepal.

 - Significance – Victory over evil